mailchand/CHaRTr/README.md

 To run the model on your specific architecture you need to compile a shared object file that is dynamically loaded by R to perform the optimization.
 This is done very easily by typing the following code at a command line prompt.

-R CMD SHLIB chartr-modelspec.c
+R CMD SHLIB chartr-ModelSpec.c

-This command compiles chartr-diffusion.c and then link the output object file into a shared object (.so on unix systems such as a MAC and LINUX) which can be loaded into R using the function dyn.load.
+This command compiles chartr-ModelSpec.c and then link the output object file into a shared object (.so on unix systems such as a MAC and LINUX) which can be loaded into R using the function dyn.load.

 The implementation has not been tested on windows.